whittakertech/jekyll-blog/_pages/contact.md

 title: Let's Work Together
 permalink: /contact/
 description: >
-  Get in touch with Lee Whittaker for Unity game development, Rails consulting, and custom software solutions.
+  Get in touch with Lee Whittaker for Rails architecture, performance optimization, and fractional CTO consulting.
 ---

-Whether you need Unity development expertise, Rails consulting, or custom software solutions, I'm here to help turn your technical challenges into competitive advantages.
+Whether your Rails system is slowing down, becoming difficult to change, or approaching an important growth stage, I help teams stabilize their foundations and deliver with confidence.
+If you need architectural clarity, system rescue, or technical leadership, I’m here to support you.

+---

 ## What I Can Help With

-**Game Development Projects**

-- Unity plugins and Asset Store tools
-- Custom game development and rapid prototyping
-- Performance optimization and technical consulting
-- Procedural generation and algorithmic content systems

-**Enterprise & Web Development**

-- Ruby on Rails application development and upgrades
+### **Rails Architecture & System Stabilization**
-- Legacy system modernization and security updates
+- Infrastructure modernization (Docker, CI/CD, observability)
-- International scaling and character encoding solutions
-- Custom e-commerce integrations and Shopify development

-**Technical Consulting**
+- Memory reduction, performance tuning, and bottleneck elimination
+- Concurrency fixes, transactional integrity, and race-condition resolution
+- Scalable background job pipelines and async architecture

-- Database concurrency and performance optimization
+- Database optimization and query performance

+### **Fractional CTO Support**
+- Architecture audits using 4+1 system modeling
+- Technical strategy for 0–1 and 1–N product stages
-- Code architecture reviews and strategic refactoring
+- Codebase modernization and domain alignment
-- Development workflow improvements and CI/CD setup
+- Developer workflow improvements and DX optimization
-- Technical debt assessment and migration planning
+- Documentation, onboarding, and internal knowledge systems

+### **Legacy & High-Stakes Systems**
+- Rescue of fragile or outdated Rails applications
+- Removing scaling, encoding, and deployment failures
+- Stabilizing codebases with inconsistent tests or unpredictable behavior
+- Preparing for audits, investor scrutiny, or rapid growth

+---

-## Project Types
+## Ideal Project Types

-**Perfect Fit Projects:**
+### **Perfect Fit**

-- Complex technical challenges that require deep expertise
+- Complex Rails problems requiring deep architectural insight
-- Systems that need to work reliably across different environments
-- Projects where getting it right the first time matters
+- Systems with reliability concerns or unknown failure modes
-- Situations where you need both technical skills and business understanding
+- Projects where correctness, stability, and performance matter

-**Let's Discuss:**
+- Companies needing senior leadership without hiring a full-time CTO
+- Systems approaching scale, regulatory pressure, or mission-critical use

+### **Let’s Discuss**
+- Large greenfield products needing long-term architectural guidance
+- High-urgency deadlines where stability must be restored quickly
-- Large-scale rewrites or greenfield projects
+- Multi-team technical alignment or platform refactoring

-- Projects with extremely tight deadlines
+### **Not a Fit**
-- Simple website builds or basic WordPress sites
+- Simple websites or brochure-style projects
+- No-architecture “just code this fast” environments
+- WordPress, Wix, or non-Rails CMS work

+---

 ## How I Work

-**Discovery Call (Free 30 minutes)**
+### **Discovery Call (Free, 30 Minutes)**
+During our first conversation, we’ll:

-- Understand your specific challenges and goals
+- Clarify your challenges, constraints, and goals
-- Assess technical requirements and constraints
+- Identify the parts of your system at risk
-- Discuss timeline, budget, and success metrics
+- Establish timeline, scope, and success metrics
-- Determine if we're a good fit for collaboration
+- Determine whether I’m the right fit for your situation

-**Project Approach**
+### **Project Approach**

-- **Clear Communication**: Regular updates and transparent progress reporting
+- **Clarity First** — Architecture, data flows, and failure modes explained simply
-- **Incremental Delivery**: Working solutions delivered throughout the project, not just at the end
+- **Incremental Delivery** — Visible progress throughout the engagement
-- **Documentation**: Comprehensive documentation so your team can maintain and extend the work
+- **Documentation** — Durable artifacts your team can rely on
-- **Knowledge Transfer**: Ensuring your team understands the solutions and can work with them confidently
+- **Knowledge Transfer** — I ensure your developers understand the architecture
+- **Systems Thinking** — Solutions that survive new requirements and scale naturally

+---

-## Response Time
+## Response Time & Availability

-I typically respond to project inquiries within **24 hours** on business days.
-For urgent technical issues with existing clients, I aim for same-day response.
+I respond to inquiries within **24 hours** on business days.
+For active clients with urgent issues, I aim for **same-day support**.

-Currently accepting new projects with start dates in **Q3 2025**.
+Currently accepting new projects beginning **Q3 2025**.

+---

 ## Get In Touch